 - Complete an additional department application for admission to the Marriage and Family Therapy program, which includes the following:

 - Submit a statement of purpose as outlined in the department application.

 - Submit two professional recommendations using the EPC departmental Recommendation Form.

 - Submit a professional resume or curriculum vitae.

 - Participate in the program’s interview process.

-- Complete all required prerequisite courses with a grade of “B-” or better.
-Courses must have been completed during the past seven (7) years.
-Equivalent courses may be substituted with approval from the admissions or program cordinator.
+- Complete required prerequisite course EPC 451 with a grade of “B-” or better.
+Course must have been completed during the past 7 years.
+Equivalent courses may be substituted with approval from the admissions or program coordinator.
 Progress in competing the prerequisite courses is considered when making admission decisions.

 B. Special Requirements